-Board of Stimson Lumber Director since 2003.
-Company of Portland, Oregon with whom he has been affiliated since Chairman of Nominating and 1988.
-Mr. Dutton also serves on the board of the American Forest Corporate Governance Committee. and Paper Association.
-JOHN W. GARSIDE (65) is the President and Treasurer of Woodruff Director since 1993.
-Coal Company of .
-Kalamazoo, Michigan.
-Mr. Garside also serves as a Chairman of Personnel and commissioner for the Michigan Department of Transportation.
-Compensation Committee.
-Member of Nominating and Corporate Governance Committee.
-AMBASSADOR PETER F. SECCHIA (67) is Managing Partner of SIBSCO, Director since 1967.
-LLC, a private investment company.
+Dan M. Dutton (58) is Chairman of the Board of Stimson Lumber Company of Portland, Oregon with whom he has been affiliated since 1988.
+Mr. Dutton also serves on the board of the American Forest Corporate and Paper Association.

+Ambassador Peter F. Secchia (68) is Managing Partner of SIBSCO, LLC, a private investment company.
 On December 31, 2002, he retired from the Company with whom he has been affiliated since 1962.
 He had been president, chief executive officer, and chairman of the board from March 1971 until 1989.
 From 1989 until 1993, he served as U.S. Ambassador to Italy.
 From January 1993 to the present time, he has served as Chairman of the Board of the Company.